rachartier/tiny-inline-diagnostic.nvim/README.md

     preset = "modern",

-    transparent_bg = false, -- Set the background of the diagnostic to transparent
+    transparent_bg = false, -- Set the background of the diagnostic to transparent transparent_cursorline = false, -- Set the background of the cursorline to transparent (only one the first diagnostic)

     hi = {
         error = "DiagnosticError", -- Highlight group for error messages